Facebook’s founder Mark Zuckerberg has promised to bring free internet to Europe.

 “Think about how many brilliant entrepreneurs there are out there who have great ideas and the will to change the world, but just lack basic tools to do so today,” said the social network mogul.

-“If you go by the population, almost two-thirds of these entrepreneurs don’t have internet access today.”
+“If you go by the population,

 He added: “Once they get connected, we may have three times as many good ideas and amazing new services built that will benefit everyone around the world.”